THOMASELOVE/431-classes-2023/class13/README.md

 ## Some Important Tips

 1. Some Things to Avoid in Titles (although they're OK in subtitles), at least in work you do with me.
-Clear statements are the goal.
-Most of these ideas apply to research questions, too.
+Clear statements are the goal. *Most of these ideas apply to research questions, and to titles of graphs and other exhibits, too*.
     - Study titles that aren't specific at all, like "Analyzing Data from NHANES" or "Studying County Health Rankings"
     - Throat-clearing phrases like "An Analysis of", "A Study of", "Investigating", "Research" and the like, which can almost always be dropped.
     - Terms I've specifically ruled out: "Project", "431", "Proposal", "Portfolio".